PurHur/TweepLister/README.md

-# TweepLister
+# TweepLister by gab.ai/miraculix

+Features:

-Save lists of followers, see mutuals, add favorites and follow all
+* Save lists of followers
+* Display list of mutual followers
+* Add favorite users to list
+* Automatically follow all users in any of these lists
+* Dump list in machine readable format

+WARNING: Using the follow all feature of this addon may be against the Twitter TOS